programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 Remember that, because `"print"` here is a _literal_, we enclose it within quotation marks in our query.
-When you include literals in a SPARQL query, the databse will only return _exact_ matches for those values.
+When you include literals in a SPARQL query, the database will only return _exact_ matches for those values.

 Note that, because `?object_type` is not present in the `SELECT` command, it will not show up in the results table.
 However, it is essential to structuring